 An uneven floor in a fixed travel path causes vibration, flexing, and stress on equipment resulting in decreased productivity of the Operator Aboard Battery Extractor.
 Lift heights of battery extractor systems magnify the effect of an uneven floor.
 As elevation increases, so does the amount of flex and strain on the machine.
 A floor with an appropriate F-min rating provides for safe and proper operation of your equipment.
 Consequently, you will save money with fewer repairs, fewer parts purchased, less downtime, and less potential for personal injury or equipment damage.

 Improper battery rotation is a leading cause of reduced battery run time and reduced battery life.
-Tests have shown that when battery selection is left to an operator, thirty percent of batteries will be under-utilized while another 20% will be over utilized.
-Under-utilized batteries will lose capacity due to corrosion on the plates.
-Over utilized batteries do not have time to cool and become over-heated, causing corrosion which leads to a shortened life.
+Tests have shown that when battery selection is left to an operator, thirty percent of batteries will be under utilized while another twenty percent will be over utilized.
+Under utilized batteries will lose capacity due to sulfation on the plates.
+Over utilized batteries do not have time to cool and become over-heated, causing plate material loss which leads to a shortened life.
 Proper rotation of all batteries is required in order to ensure maximum battery life and run time.
 Selecting the battery that has the longest cool down time ensures proper rotation.

 Regardless of the system chosen, ensuring that batteries are properly rotated, even by simply recording information manually, will not only increase the lifespan of the batteries but also the overall efficiency of the battery room.

 To save floor space and comply with OSHA regulations, chargers should be mounted to shelves or stands designed for that purpose.
 Many charger layout variations are available depending on the size of the fleet and space requirements.
-The chargers must be mounted securely in all four corners, regardless of the quantity.
+Traditional cabinet style chargers must be anchored securely in all four corners, regardless of the quantity.
 Chargers can often be stacked, but it is important to follow all manufacturer’s instructions and recommendations.
+Vertical style chargers that are designed to be bolted to a wall are required to be securely mounted to their brackets.
+These brackets can also be attached to vertical charger stands or to strut channels on BHS stands.
 Manufacturer’s instructions must also be followed when spacing the chargers to allow adequate ventilation during use.

 When positioning battery charger cabinets, consideration should be given to the charger DC cable lead length.
 It is important to design the battery charger layout in a manner that enables the charger DC cable leads to connect to the battery, yet ensures that the charger manufacturer DC cable lead length specification is not exceeded.